Gathering Place (Tulsa park): Pre-opening

 A vision of the George Kaiser Family Foundation, Gathering Place was designed to be a vibrant and inclusive space, where diverse communities could come together to explore, learn and play.
-After years of planning, generous donations, and input from the community, Tulsa's dream became reality in 2014, when construction broke ground on Tulsa's world-class park.
+After years of planning, donations, and input from the community, construction began on the park in 2014.

-It's no surprise that with such intricate design and complex architecture, the project took several years to complete.
+The project took several years to complete.
 Crossland Construction Company managed the build.

 Mack Scogin Merrill Elam architects designed the three major buildings at Gathering Place: Williams Lodge, ONEOK Boathouse and the restroom cabana.
 Each building embraces the park landscape and in a combination of strategies that incorporate Oklahoma's natural materials.

 Michael Van Valkenburgh Associates designed the park to be a nature-inspired retreat within a city environment.

 Grand opening

 Gathering Place opened to the public on September 8, 2018.
 According to the Tulsa World, Gathering Place officials had planned for the facility to attract a million visitors per year.
 The actual attendance for the first year was over 3 million people.
 The two-day grand opening attracted more than 55,000 visitors.